 Please note that a place in the Nursery remains conditional on the child joining the school in Reception and that if you choose to decline the Nursery place, this does not affect your child’s place in Reception.
 Should you decline this Nursery place offer, there may be an opportunity to request a place in the Nursery at a later date, but this will be subject to availability.

 * Please note that Nursery pupils (and Reception pupils up to and including the term in which they turn 5) are eligible to receive the 15 hour Early Education Grant reducing their termly fee by approx. £850 per term.
 See more information below.

-Fees cover the cost of school lunches, textbooks and most external day trips.
+Fees cover the cost of school lunches, textbooks and educational day trips.

-There are extra fees payable for residential trips, school uniform, Wrap Around Care, externally led extra-curricular clubs, individual music lessons and daily transport to and from school using the school bus.
+There are extra fees payable for residential trips, non-educational trips, school uniform, Wrap Around Care, externally led extra-curricular clubs, individual music lessons and daily transport to and from school using the school bus.

 Please note that school fees are payable before the first day of each term and that one clear term’s written notice is required in writing prior to your child leaving and that failing this notice, a term’s fees become payable in lieu.